 Where to stay in Hoi An

-Hoi An offers a variety of accommodation options but for those wanting a little indulgence in a luxurious tropical hideaway, the Nam Hai Hoi An is hard to beat.
+There are a variety of accommodation options but for those wanting a little indulgence in a luxurious tropical hideaway, the Nam Hai Hoi An is hard to beat.
 Relaxing villas, elegant restaurants and its own spa and fitness centre ensure this luxury Hoi An hotel provides a slice of extreme comfort and the chance to recoup after a hard day’s sightseeing.

 Eating out in Hoi An